-Depending on what kind of tent you have, you might want to find a spray that is versatile enough to be applied to all different types of products.
+Depending on what kind of shelter you have, you might want to find a spray that is versatile enough to be applied to all different types of products.
 This is especially true if your tent has several different fabrics on it.
 There are plenty of great products out there that work with synthetic and natural materials, and protect them both equally.

 Selecting a versatile waterproofing tent spray is an excellent idea if you have a lot of different kinds of tents that you need to treat, or if you anticipate buying a new tent shortly.
-If you have room in your budget, it might be a good idea to purchase a waterproofing tent spray that goes on all different kinds of fabrics, as well as one that you will use on your primary tent.
+If you have room in your budget, it might be a good idea to purchase a waterproofing tent spray that goes on all different kinds of fabrics, as well as one that you will use on your primary shelter.
 These sprays rarely expire, so it’s a good investment.

 Scotchguard Tent Waterproofing

 Scotchguard is another legacy player that has been around forever.
 It’s a water-based formula that’s tried and true and will keep your tent totally protected from a rainstorm.
-It can be used on most synthetic fabrics, including GoreTex, and allows your tent to breathe.
-It’s not sticky or overly thick when you apply it, and it goes on in a nice, consistent spray that covers the entire tent properly.
+It can be used on most synthetic fabrics, including GoreTex, and allows your shelter to breathe.
+It’s not sticky or overly thick when you apply it, and it goes on in a nice, consistent waterproofing spray that covers the entire tent properly.

 The two downsides to this particular product are that it doesn’t work as well on natural fabrics and it’s not UV resistant.
 Some users also have reported issues with polymer blend fabrics, although these seem isolated.

-It can be used on most synthetic fabrics.
+- It can be used on most synthetic fabrics.

-It’s not sticky when you apply it.
+- It’s not sticky when you apply it.

-It allows your tent to breathe.
+- It allows the fabric to breathe.

-You can’t use it on natural fabrics.
+- You can’t use it on natural fabrics.

-It doesn’t protect from the sun.
+- It doesn’t protect from the sun.

 This heavy-duty product is best for serious campers that need to keep their tents consistently dry rainstorm after rainstorm.
 It’s great for tents and a whole host of other outdoor products, like boots or patio furniture, and boasts a strong barrier that keeps bad weather out, and ensures that the interior of your tent is toasty-dry.
 Kiwi Camp Heavy Duty Water Repellent uses silicone to create a strong barrier between your tent and the elements.
-Even so, your tent is still able to breathe and is free of odors after the application.
+Even so, the fabric is still able to breathe and is free of odors after the application.

 This product has been reported to discolor light-colored materials slightly, so it is best used on darker fabrics.
 It’s also not UV resistant, so even treated tents may fade in the sun.
 Still, it is an excellent product for serious campers who need to rely on a product that can protect them consistently from the elements.

-It offers robust protection from the weather.
+- It offers robust protection from the weather.

-Your tent can still breathe.
+- Fabric can still breathe.

-There is no lasting odor.
+- There is no lasting odor.

-It does not protect from the sun.
+- It does not protect from the sun.

-It may discolor fabrics slightly.
+- It may discolor fabrics slightly.

 Grangers Tent + Gear Repel is one of those great products that gets the job done, but is budget-friendly.
 It’s one of the least expensive products on our list, so you can easily stock up on several to have extras on hand if you need it.
 It bills itself as a water-repellant, but also a stain-fighter.
-This interesting combination will keep your tent protected from the rain, but also save it from getting scuffed up in natural elements!
+This interesting combination will keep your shelter protected from the rain, but also save it from getting scuffed up in natural elements!
 It can also be used on both synthetic and natural fabrics, setting Grangers Tent + Gear Repel in a class of its own.

 Unfortunately, this product has been noted to have a bit of a distinct smell and is not a sun-blocker.
 The smell is said to be most potent directly after the product is applied, so if you allow it to air out slightly, you shouldn’t have any sorts of problems.
 Give your tent at least two hours to fully absorb the product and for the smell to dissipate before taking it out on the road.

-It works on all fabrics.
+- It works on all fabrics.

-It is a stain-fighter as well as a water-repellant.
+- It is a stain-fighter as well as a water-repellant.

-It’s very cost-effective.
+- It’s very cost-effective.

-This product does have a distinct smell.
+- This product does have a distinct smell.

-It does not protect from the sun.
+- It does not protect from the sun.

 The Atsko Silicone Water-Guard is a great product that protects your tent from downpours as well as keeping it safe from the sun.
 Yes, this is one of the only products on our list that offers sun protection as well as shielding you from the elements.
-It is water-based, so it’s environmentally-friendly, and it keeps your tent completely protected but also breathable.
+It is water-based, so it’s environmentally-friendly, and it keeps the fabric completely protected but also breathable.
 You can enjoy your tent just a few minutes after applying this product.

 It can be a little bit difficult to apply.
 It doesn’t go on wholly hassle-free, and the spray function can jam up a little bit.
 You will need to exercise patience and a steady hand while you are applying this product.
-Otherwise, you might find that whole sections of your tent are left unprotected and that you aren’t safe from the rain at all.
+Otherwise, you might find that whole sections are left unprotected and that you aren’t safe from the rain at all.
 Additionally, it has been reported that this product has a bit of an unpleasant smell immediately after application.
 If you want to avoid the smell, make sure that you do your waterproofing in a large, open area to protect yourself.